 In this comprehensive guide, you’ll learn what a sales funnel is, the process and theory behind sales funnels, and how you can build your own using examples.
 You’ll also get access to free, downloadable B2B and B2C sales funnel templates so you can start building your sales funnel today.

-Why is a sales funnel important?
+Why is the sales funnel so important?

 The sales process can be broken down into a general structure of top, middle, and bottom.
 The top of the funnel is where the customer journey begins, ideally before a buyer even thinks about becoming a customer.
-Creating brand awareness is always the first step in any typical sales funnel—you need to figure out how to get on a buyer’s radar.
+Creating brand awareness is always the first step in any typical sales funnel—this is why you need a sales plan for getting on a buyer’s radar.

 Stage 1: Awareness